subhacom/argos/doc/user.rst

 frames using ``File->Extract frames from video`` in the menu.

-There are many other programs, including most video players, which allow extracting a single frame from a video if you need more control.
+There are many other programs, including most video players, which allow extracting individual frames from a video if you need more control.

 Upon startup the program will prompt you to choose the folder containing the images to be annotated.
 Browse to the desired image